Envestoren/SpectralDataVisualizer/README.md

     * Normalizing the data.
     * Adjusting other plot aesthetics.

-## License

-This project is licensed under the MIT License.
-This means you are free to use, modify, and share the code, even for commercial purposes.
-See the full `LICENSE` file for details.

 ## Contact

 Created by Even Storeheier.
 Feel free to reach out with any questions, suggestions, or contributions.
-(Add contact info here, like email or a link to your website/profile).
+Estoreheier@gmail.com